adamklingbaum/3pl-ify/README.md

 Create a `.env` file in the `server` directory with your PostgreSQL database local [connection URI](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) (may differ by local configuration):

+_Make sure you are in the root of the project directory._

 ```bash
 # Example connection string; may differ by local configuration
 echo "PG_URI=postgres://localhost:5432/_3plify_inventory" > server/.env